YasamanBadeli/Deep-Unsupervised-Learning/README.md

 The images are converted to grayscale and resized to 28×28 pixels for simplicity and faster training.

 # 🎯 Project Goal
-The objective is to build a Conditional Variational Autoencoder (CVAE) that can:

-# .
-Learn latent representations of fashion images

-# .
-Generate new images conditioned on specific clothing styles

-# .
-Explore the structure of fashion latent space

-This allows both style-conditioned generation and a deeper understanding of visual characteristics of fashion items.
+This project aims to develop a deep learning pipeline for classifying and recoloring fashion editorial products using Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).

+The workflow consists of two main stages:

+## Unsupervised Classification:
+Fashion items are analyzed using deep feature extraction and clustering to classify them based on style, material, and color attributes.
+This creates a structured understanding of the dataset by identifying dominant colors and visual patterns.

+## Recoloring via Generation:
+After classification, the system generates new color variants of the same fashion items while preserving their structure and texture.

+VAEs learn latent representations for smooth transformations across colors.

+GANs (e.g., Pix2Pix or CycleGAN) enhance the realism and quality of recolored outputs.

+This approach enables automated fashion augmentation, supporting digital styling and editorial design.

 # 🛠️ Key Components
-# ✅ Dataset
+## ✅ Dataset
 .
 Images: Fashion item photos

 .
 Labels: Style categories (e.g., dress, shirt, jeans)

-# ✅ Model
+## ✅ Model
 .
 Encoder: Learns latent representations conditioned on label

 .
 Decoder: Generates images from latent space and label

-# ✅ Loss Function
+## ✅ Loss Function
 .
 Reconstruction Loss: Binary cross-entropy between input and output

 .
 KL Divergence: Encourages the latent space to follow a normal distribution

-# ✅ Visualization
+## ✅ Visualization
 .
 Generated samples are visualized:

   .
 Each sample is conditioned on a specific style